lily-soetebier/Justice-Centered-Data-Design/src/02-Why-Stats/06-dispersion.md

   ]
 })
 ```
+Ideas to Pursue:
+- How do we make sure smaller dots are visible?
+  - tool tips is one way
+- Filter to 1-2 groups?
+- What are some reasons for this high frequency of rejections across all groups?
+  - Isolate which types of rejections were bigger issues than others?
+- Compare with other datasets
+  - Maybe about campaigning/when ballot requests go out
+  - Counties

 **Variance of rejected ballots**: <strong>${(variance(rejPercentages))}</strong>
 - ***Variance*** helps determine the data's spread size when compared to the ***mean*** value.